 Have a look at our quick video to see it all unfold in real time!

-Blogger Laura Kampf had great success with her logo but used better vinyl and a vinyl cutter.
-Perhaps the type of wood she used makes a difference too.
+Blogger Laura Kampf had great success with her logo but she definitely used a better quality vinyl than I tested and also cut hers with a vinyl cutter.
+Perhaps the type of wood she uses makes a difference too.

 Laura’s logo is a negative stencil and has thicker lettering.
 Those factors probably helped make it more legible after using the ammonium chloride solution.